HACKERALERT/Picocrypt/src/README.md

 Download the source file `Picocrypt.go` from above or `git clone` this repository.

 # 4. Get Resources
-Place all the files in the `resources/` directory in the same directory as `Picocrypt.go`.
+Place all the files in the `resources` directory above into the same directory as `Picocrypt.go`.

-# 5. Create a go.mod:
+# 5. Create a go.mod
 Go to where `Picocrypt.go` is located and create a go.mod:
 ```bash
 go mod init Picocrypt
 ```

-# 5. Install Picocrypt's Go Dependencies
+# 5. Install Dependencies
 Install each of the following modules via `go get -u -v`:
 ```bash
 golang.org/x/crypto